utkarsh-2033/arithmetic_arranger_freecodecamp/README.md

 <b> Ihis problem is part of 5 compulsory projects of SCIENTIFIC COMPUTING PYTHON CERTIFICATION course on freeccodecamp.org <b>

 #the problem is as follows
-Create a function that receives a list of strings that are arithmetic problems and returns the problems arranged vertically and side-by-side.
+<pre>Create a function that receives a list of strings that are arithmetic problems and returns the problems arranged vertically and side-by-side.
 The function should optionally take a second argument.
 When the second argument is set to True, the answers should be displayed.

 Example
 Function Call: